domRiddle/ASF/Escrow.md

 ***

 From that moment, all ```!2fa``` commands will work as they'd be called on your classic 2FA device.
-You can use both ASF 2FA and your authenticator of choice (android phone, SDA or WinAuth) to generate tokens and accept confirmations.
+You can use both ASF 2FA and your authenticator of choice (android phone, SDA, WinAuth, or all three) to generate tokens and accept confirmations.

-You can remove SteamDesktopAuthenticator and/or WinAuth after you're done, as we won't need it anymore, if you want to of course.
+If you have authenticator on your phone, you can optionally remove SteamDesktopAuthenticator and/or WinAuth, as we won't need it anymore.
+However, I suggest to keep it just in case, not to mention that it's more handy than normal steam authenticator.
+Do as you please.

 ***

 ## FAQ

-**Q:** Why do you need a phone number, if 2FA is supposed to be ASF module?

-**A:** Becuase Valve requires confirmed phone number to enable 2FA, regardless if you like it or not.
-It's used only once, during linking, and you can also put it **[in your Steam settings](https://store.steampowered.com/phone/manage)** instead of in ASF window.

-***

-**Q:** Why account must not have 2FA enabled at the time of linking?

-**A:** You can have only one mobile authenticator linked to one account at given time.
-If you want to use ASF 2FA only, then you must not have any other authenticators enabled (obviously).
-If you want to use classic 2FA and ASF 2FA at the same time, then you should firstly set up classic authenticator on your phone, then import it to SteamDesktopAuthenticator/WinAuth, and then import it to ASF, as explained above.

-***

 **Q:** What if I need a 2FA token?